global-hydrodynamics/global-hydrodynamics.github.io/_pages/cama-flood.md

 extracted into the `map/` directory.

 **Note:**
-River maps are identical among CaMa-Flood v4.0, v4.1, and v4.2.
+River maps are identical among CaMa-Flood v4.0 - v4.3.
 A bug in bifurcation maps (glb_06min / glb_03min) was fixed in 2025-07-19.
 See *Version history* for details.